 What is multiroundrobin.com?

-2. delegate all the operations to the players themselves, or
+2. Delegate all the tasks to the players.

 Is this site free?